Armenians violated ceasefire 80 times within a day

-The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu, Gulustan, Talish villages of Goranboy region, Chilaburt, Goyarkh, Giziloba villages of Tartar region, Shuraabad, Shikhlar, Garagashli, Kangarli, Yusifjanli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Gorgan, Garakhanbayli, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from the positions located near Talish village of Goranboy region, Chilaburt, Goyarkh villages of Tartar, Shuraabad, Shikhlar, Kangarli, Garagashli, Bash Garvand villages of Aghdam region, Garakhanbayli, Horadiz, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili of Jabrail, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fizuli and Jabrail regions.

 The enemy was silenced by retaliatory fire.